-Located in a charming converted stable building in the Hythe, Colchester, our wonderful new Play Therapy Room offers a light and airy inviting environment as well as views of, and opportunities for children to work outdoors in the natural environment.
+As well as travelling to schools and clients we can also offer sessions within a charming converted stable building in Colchester.
+Located in the Hythe, our wonderful new Stables Play Therapy Room offers a light and airy inviting environment as well as views of, and opportunities for children to work outdoors in the natural environment.

-Organisations - For schools and organisations, the following standard fees apply:
+Organisations - For schools and organisations located within a 5 mile radius of Colchester, the following standard fees band applies:

 Unless otherwise agreed due to extenuating circumstances unfortunately missed sessions will be charged for.

-Based in Colchester I am happy to work flexibly and can travel to a location near you or provide sessions at our welcoming Therapy Room.
+Based in Colchester I am happy to work flexibly and can travel to a location near you or provide sessions at our welcoming Stable Play Therapy Room.